kartikeya-dubey/LLM_PDF_Chatbot/README.md

 Used Langsmith to trace llm calls and analyse code fails.

+> [!NOTE]
-For codes, feel free to request collaboration.
+> For codes, you may request collaboration on kartikeyadubey1997@outlook.com.